Canon 600D vs T6i

 It is notable that the T6i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 600D does not provide wifi capability.

 Both the 600D and the T6i have been discontinued, but can regularly be found used on ebay.
 The 600D was replaced by the Canon 650D, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 600D and T6i can be found, respectively, in the Canon 600D Manual (free pdf) or the online Canon T6i Manual.

 So how do things add up?
 Which of the two cameras – the Canon 600D or the Canon T6i – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.